stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

     python ./your_transformation_script.py

-If this command does not return anything, your script is at least syntactically correct.
+If this command does not return anything, your script is at least syntactically correct, otherwise Python will print out a hopefully useful error message.

-## Step 5: Look at the produces code for the PSY layer
+## Step 4: Look at the produces code for the PSY layer
 Have a quick look at the produced code:

     less  time_evolution_alg_mod_psy.f90